gosub-com/Zurfur/README.md

 `imp`.
 Functions and properties must either have an implementation or specify `imp`, `default`, or `extern`.

-NOTE: The implementation will use fat pointers.
+NOTE: The implementation uses use fat pointers.  (see notes below)

 **TBD:** Describe syntax for creating externally defined traits, like in Rust.
 For example `implement TRAIT for TYPE`